bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_rational_main.md

 # Add menu entry to sidebar.

-[menu.5cta0]                       # name of menu section (main module) name = "Rational signal models"        # name of this item in that menu weight = 130                           # location in that menu
+[menu.5cta0]                       # name of menu section (main module) name = "1.3 Rational signal models"        # name of this item in that menu weight = 130                           # location in that menu

 +++